vianetz/secure-cookies-magento1/README.md

 Description
 -----------
-This module for the Magento 1 online shop software improves the default Magento session cookies:
+This extension for the Magento 1 online shop software improves the default Magento session cookies:
 - The `frontend` cookie will be set to `Secure` and `SameSite=Lax`
 - The `adminhtml` cookie will be set to `SameSite=Strict` (this cookie is by default set to `Secure` already)